brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 * how to use PNI's file server and cluster
 * `bash commands <https://appletree.or.kr/quick_reference_cards/Unix-Linux/Linux%20Command%20Line%20Cheat%20Sheet.pdf>`_
 * using `vim <https://vim.rtorr.com/>`_
-* setting up aliases in .bashrc
+* setting up aliases in .bash_profile and .bashrc
-* setting up a `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ environment and installing packages
+* setting up a `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ environment and installing packages (we didn't get to this in week 1; we will start with this at the beginning of week 2)

 **Preparation (try to complete these agenda items prior to the Thursday workshop):**